Harold Morris (politician): Career

-In 1929, Morris was appointed Chairman of the Committee on Unemployment Claims and from 1930–1935 he was Chairman of the Coal Wages Board.
+In 1929, Morris was appointed Chairman of the Committee on Unemployment Claims and from 1930 to 1935 he was Chairman of the Coal Wages Board.
 In the 1940s he was elected a member of the Royal Institution.
 In 1944 he was Chairman of the Court of Inquiry set up by the Minister of Labour and National Service to look into the wages and hours of work obtaining in the woolcombing section of the wool textile industry in Yorkshire.
 He retired from legal work in 1945, aged 70 but maintained directorships of a number of companies.

 Peel Commission

 In 1936, Morris was appointed as a member of the Palestine Royal Commission, or the Peel Commission, which was set up to look into the disturbances between the Arab and Jewish populations of the British Mandated Territory of Palestine.
 The Commission recommended that there should be a Jewish national state in north and west of Palestine and an Arab state in the east and south.
 However the government rejected the Commission's proposal to partition Palestine.